Gov. Walz authorizes emergency disaster relief for eight Minnesota counties

-ROCHESTER, Minn.- Gov. Tim Waz has authorized disaster relief for the following counties: Dodge, Fillmore, Freeborn, Houston, Mower, Olmsted, Steele and Wabasha.
+ROCHESTER, Minn.- Gov. Tim Walz has authorized disaster relief for the following counties: Dodge, Fillmore, Freeborn, Houston, Mower, Olmsted, Steele and Wabasha.

 The authorization stems from the Dec.
 15 storms, which caused millions in damage in the Midwest.